tycrek/ass/README.md

 [NPM AMongoose]: https://www.npmjs.com/package/ass-mongoose
 [@dylancl]: https://github.com/dylancl

 An ass StorageEngine implements support for one type of database (or file, such as JSON or YAML).
-This lets ass server hosts pick their database of choice, because all they'll have to do is plugin the connection/authentication details, then ass will handle the rest, using the resource ID as the key.
+This lets ass server hosts pick their database of choice, because all they'll have to do is enter the connection/authentication details, and ass will handle the rest, using the resource ID as the key.

 The only StorageEngine ass comes with by default is **JSON**.
-If you find (or create!) a StorageEngine you like, you can use it by installing it with `npm i <package-name>` then changing the contents of [`data.js`].
+If you find or create a StorageEngine you like, you can use it by installing it with `npm i <package-name>` then changing the contents of [`data.js`].
 The StorageEngines own README file should also instruct how to use it.
 At this time, a modified `data.js` might look like this:

 ```js
 /**